Hybrid Name: Tying Shin Fly Eagle (tetraspis x Dragon Tree Eagle)

 Culture & Care

-I care for this Phal Tying Shin Fly Eagle, how I do my bellina and violacea hybrids — with about 50% sphagnum moss to the remaining mix of bark, charcoal and perlite.
-It’s more vigorous than the bellina f. alba and has produced more roots and a larger leaf over the same time period.
-They both have similar flower counts, generally producing pairs of flowers (one per spike) at about the same time as the bellina (summer to early fall).
+I care for this Phal Tying Shin Fly Eagle, how I do my other summer blooming phals like bellina and violacea hybrids.
+The potting mix is moisture retentive with about 30% sphagnum moss to the remaining mix of bark, charcoal and perlite.
+It grows more vigorously than the bellina f. alba and has produced more roots and a larger leaves by comparison.
+At first the Tying Shin Fly Eagle only produced pairs of flowers or small clusters, but over the past 3 years the flower count has increased each year.
+Flowers are inconsistently produced, sometime in spring, other times in summer to early fall.

 Phalaenopsis Tying Shin Fly Eagle Photos